Sgicharu/Hero-Squad/README.md

 # Getting Started

-Clone this repository to your local machine to get Started
+Clone this repository to your local machine to get started git@github.com:Sgicharu/Hero-Squad.git

+# Built with

+- Java
+- Intellij Idea
+- Spark